tungstenec-max/ack-news-bot/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-Support%20This%20Project-yellow)](https://buymeacoffee.com/acknewsbot)

 A free, locally-hosted AI news service for Meshtastic mesh networks.
-Users send a simple command from any node on the mesh and receive AI-summarized local and national news headlines, NOAA weather alerts, and full story details — all privately delivered with no internet-connected apps required.
+Users send a simple command from any node in range of the bot on the mesh and receive AI-summarized local and national news headlines, NOAA weather alerts, and full story details — all privately delivered with no internet-connected apps required just the bot online and connected to the mesh.

 ---